any-docs/css/content/guides/conditional_rules/container_scroll-state_queries/index.md

 - `inline`: Tests whether the container is snapping to its scroll-snap container ancestor in the inline direction.
 - `y`: Tests whether the container is snapping to its scroll-snap container ancestor in both directions.

-To evaluate a container with a non-`none` `snapped` scroll-state query, it must be a container with a scroll-snap container ancestor, that is, the ancestor has a {{cssxref("scroll-snap-type")}} value other than `none`.
+To evaluate a container with a non-`none` `snapped` scroll-state query, it must be a container with a scroll-snap container ancestor, that is, the ancestor has a `scroll-snap-type` value other than `none`.
 The container query `scroll-state(snapped: none)` matches scroll-state containers that do not have a scroll container ancestor.

 Evaluation will occur when the [`scrollsnapchanging`](/en-US/docs/Web/API/Element/scrollsnapchanging_event) event fires on the scroll snap container.